ANTARCTICA

 Howdy Folks,

-This is our third day cruising through Antarctica.
+This is are third day cruising through Antarctica.
 Woke to thick fog and rain but by the time we got to the most scenic part of the day the fog had lifted and the rain had stopped.
 There was also no wind, so I was able to spend five consecutive hours on the open decks without freezing to death.
 The bad news of the day was that there were no blue skies today and the tops of some of the mountains were covered in clouds.
 We saw a lot of spectacular scenery.
 There were glaciers, icebergs and mountains all around us for almost the entire day.
 But without any sunshine or blue sky the pictures came out a little gray and dingy.

 Below is an iceberg in Neumayer Channel.